 - 6.1.
 We will have the same high expectations of the quality of pupils' work in these subjects as for other curriculum areas.
 A strong curriculum will build on the knowledge pupils have previously acquired, including in other subjects, with regular feedback provided on pupil progress. - 6.2.
 Lessons will be planned to ensure that pupils of differing abilities, including the most able, are suitably challenged.
-Teaching will be assessed and assessments used to identify where pupils need extra support or intervention.

-6.3.
-Students complete an ipsative assessment structure at the beginning and end of a topic.
-Additionally, students are offered regular recall opportunities each lesson to ensure that any misconceptions are addressed promptly.
+Teaching will be assessed, and assessments will be used to identify where pupils need extra support or intervention. - 6.3 Students complete an ipsative assessment structure at the beginning and end of a topic.
+Additionally, students are offered regular recall opportunities for each lesson to ensure that any misconceptions are addressed promptly.
+Students are also offered a further opportunity of assessment through online quizzing.